edunavata/gpu-bd/domain/gpu/README.md

   (unstable naming, high cardinality, or simple enums without metadata)

 This avoids overengineering while keeping common filters direct and consistent.

+## Clock Semantics

+`typical_clock_mhz` stores the typical sustained operating frequency under load in a vendor-neutral field.
+For AMD this corresponds to Game Clock; for NVIDIA it corresponds to Base Clock.
+It is not a minimum guaranteed clock and is not split into base/game/boost triplets.
+Boost clocks remain modeled separately as peak capability via `gpu_variant.factory_boost_mhz`.

+## Capability Semantics

+- `tensor_cores` indicates presence of dedicated matrix/AI hardware only; it does not imply cross-vendor performance parity.
+- `cuda_compute_capability` is NVIDIA-only by design.
+NULL values for AMD are semantically correct and are used for compatibility filtering, not scoring.

 ## GPU Variant Role